ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 });
 ```

-## Add a meeting schedule feature with your service
+## Add meeting schedule feature with your service

 First we need to add `Meeting` permission into your app in RingCentral Developer website if you are using your own RingCentral client id.